 5. Examine the Information and Apply Your Findings

-It's time to examine our data and arrange our findings after we have gathered all of our information.
+It's time to examine our data and arrange our findings after gathering all our information.
 The analysis stage is essential because it transforms unprocessed data into insightful knowledge that can be applied to better our marketing plans, goods, and business judgments.
-The analytics tools included in our DMP can be used to assist with this phase.
+The analytics tools included in our DMP can assist with this phase.
 We can put the discoveries to use to enhance our business once we have discovered the patterns and insights in our data.

 Let us now look at some data collection considerations and best practices that one might follow.